 AI can help

-Mental health has become one of the biggest challenges for employees and employers in 2020.
-As many workers struggle to manage an evolving work dynamic amid a global pandemic, organizations must prioritize mental health to avoid a decline in productivity and prevent burnout.
+Mental health is one of the biggest challenges in 2020.
+Organizations must address mental health to avoid a decline in productivity and prevent burnout.

 What role should organizations play in employee mental health?
 What types of support are employees asking for?
-Can AI and other technology help meet the mental health challenges we’re facing?
+Can AI and other technology help meet the mental health challenges we are facing?
 Our global survey of more than 12,000 employees, managers, HR leaders, and C-level executives reveals that:

-- Employees want help—and many prefer technology to their manager
+- Employees want help—and 68% prefer robots to their manager

-- AI can help improve mental health and wellbeing
+- 82% believe AI can help improve mental health and well-being

-- Employees expect their companies to do more to support their mental health
+- 76% of employees expect their companies to do more to support their mental health

-Read our report, As Uncertainty Remains, Anxiety and Stress Reach a Tipping Point at Work, to learn how mental health concerns are taking over the workplace.
+Read our report, As Uncertainty Remains, Anxiety and Stress Reach a Tipping Point at Work, to learn how AI can bolster mental health in the workplace.